The ultimate guide to apology letters: 10 ways to save customers by saying ‘I’m sorry’

 How to apologize in an email: 5 things NOT to do

 A positive word of mouth can do wonders for your business, but you should know how to formulate emails not to repel customers.
 A cut-and-dried ‘I’m sorry for the inconvenience’ won’t make things better — people should see you’re really trying to alleviate their concerns!
+You have to put the customer at the center of your business.

 How to show customers that you’re geared up to help?
 Avoid certain formulations.
 Here’s an example of apology notes that are doomed to fail: